 But politics don’t end at the water’s edge.
 As happened in Pakistan with the case of Raymond Davis, a CIA operative who came to worldwide attention when he shot two Pakistanis and was subsequently imprisoned, a disaster involving even one American official abroad can quickly become a political problem for Washington.
 And if Americans pay less attention to drone strikes overseas than they do to deployments, that is not the case for communities where strikes fall.
 If America’s indirect involvement was known and resented when Ethiopia invaded Somalia, its direct involvement through drone strikes will likely be known and resented as well.
 The Ethiopian invasion was the crucible in which today’s al Shabab was, despite American intentions of neutralizing Somali Islamism, formed.
 The political outcome of present American military involvement in Somalia could be equally unpleasant.

-* Merci to Jacob Mundy for the connect.
+- Merci to Islam and Arabic Studies Jacob Mundy for the connect.